-In consideration of the global pandemic, we understand face-to-face tutoring is not always.
-We have collated guidance and tips for our tutors so students can continue to use TTRS and benefit from tutoring, without physically attending a session.
+During the global pandemic, face-to-face tutoring was not always possible.
+We collated guidance and tips for our tutors so students could continue to use TTRS and benefit from tutoring, without physically attending a session.
+We know many tutors have continued to work in this way.

 Many tutors use Touch-type Read and Spell for virtual tutoring with great success.